-We have divided our seedling catalog and windbreak information into two separate publications.
-If you would like to receive our windbreak publication, please download it from our website at http://seedlings.uidaho.com or call 208-885-3888 to have a free copy mailed to you.
+If so, then you don't want to miss reading our publication Planning and Planting a Five-Row Windbreak.
+This 4-page pamphlet is available to download from our website at http://seedlings.uidaho.com, or call 208-885-3888 to have a free copy mailed to you.

-For additional information on windbreaks, we also highly recommend the newly released Trees Against the Wind.
+For additional information on windbreaks, we also highly recommend Trees Against the Wind.
 This excellent 40 page publication with color photos is available for \$8.00 from UI Ag Publications.
 See page 4 for ordering information.